 Issue: You cannot edit course content through the Control Panel.

 Issue: User gets error message that the Wimba Voice server is down.

-Solution: First, make sure you have the latest version of Java (http://java.com/en/download/index.jsp) installed on your computer.
+If you do want to try using Wimba anyway, first, make sure you have the latest version of Java (http://java.com/en/download/index.jsp) installed on your computer.

 Do not use the Internet Explorer or Chrome browser - Wimba does not get along well with IE, and Chrome is not a supported browser for Wimba (though it is for Blackboard).
-We recommend Firefox.

 If all else fails, try a different computer.